iPhone 6 Plus review

 According to Apple, you no longer need to tap the screen to tell it to focus, either.

 We tested this feature out and found it to be true.
 Filming a figure and placing something in and out of the frame caused the camera to change its focus between whatever happened to be in the foreground and the figure.
 It happened quickly.
 Running the same comparison on the iPhone 5s we found that the only way to get the camera to focus was to tap on the screen where we wanted the point of focus to be.
 It is an impressive feature.
-We intend to try it in low light as this is where Apple says it has the greatest effect.

 We took some pictures: this one was taken with the iPhone 6 Plus.